 Pack a good hat, rash guard or T-shirt for snorkeling -- and water shoes.
 The highlights of the South Pacific are sunbathing on stunning white sand beaches and snorkeling alongside amazing marine life.
 It's critical to protect your skin from the strong ultraviolet rays of the equatorial sun.
 It's also easy to cut your feet on the rocks and coral heading into the water from the beach; don't expect fine Caribbean-style sand.

-Get seasick?
-Pack your remedy of choice if you are heading to the Cook Islands' Rarotonga.
+If you are heading to Cook Islands' Rarotonga, pack your nausea remedy of choice.
 The trip involves two sea days -- one to get there and another to get back -- and the water can be choppy.